joe-antognini/joe-antognini.github.io/_drafts/mass-transfer-modes.md

 ---

 Suppose we have a pair of stars orbiting each other in a binary system.
-Each star has a [Rcohe lobe][1], beyond which matter is not gravitationally bound to the star.
+Each star has a [Roche lobe][1], beyond which matter is not gravitationally bound to the star.
 What happens if one of the stars grows larger than its Roche lobe?
 Since this material is no longer bound to the original star it is clear that mass will be lost from the original star and it is likely that